stefansc/cordova-ios-LocalNotification/README.md

 Installing the plugin
 ---------------------

-First you have to take a backup-copy of your cordova_plugins.js because it will be overwrite (i dont know why).
+First you have to take a backup-copy of your cordova_plugins.js because it will be overwrite (i don't know why).

 After that you can install the plugin via plugman for example:

     $ plugman install --platform ios --project ./platforms/ios --plugin https://github.com/stefansc/cordova-ios-LocalNotification.git

-After that yo have to modify your cordova_plugins.js file.
+After that you have to modify your cordova_plugins.js file.

 Using the plugin